DoDAO-io/dodao-defi-course/generated/questions/derivatives.md

 ---

-##### When a bank manager hedges his portfolio in short position by selling futures, he
+##### An options seller

-- [ ]  losses his chances of gains
+- [ ]  Pays the premium
-- [x]  removes his loss chances
-- [x]  increases his chances of gains
+- [x]  Receives the premium
-- [ ]  All of the above
+- [ ]  No premium transaction takes place

-Hint: Hedging is used to reduce the risk of return

-Explanation: When someone hedges their short position portfolio by selling futures they remove up the probability of loss and increase gain chances.
+Hint: NoHint

+Explanation: An options seller is bound to receive the premium from a call buyer or a put buyer as a toekn money.

 Sub Topics: introduction-to-derivatives